andres1142/Dev-Showcase/README.md

 ## About Me

 I am a passionate and dedicated software developer with a strong background in programming and problem-solving.
-I have experience working with a variety of programming languages and technologies, including Java, JavaScript, TypeScript, Python, C++, HTML/CSS, frameworks such React.js.
+I have experience working with a variety of programming languages and technologies, including Java, JavaScript, TypeScript, Python, C++, HTML/CSS, frameworks such React, Svelte.

 In my projects, I focus on creating high-quality and efficient code.
 I enjoy taking on challenging projects that push me to learn and grow as a developer, and I am always looking for new opportunities to apply my skills and expertise.